takitajwar17/a-digital-moving-mountain/footprints_proposal.md

-# FOOTPRINTS ACROSS THE OCEAN: A DIGITAL EXPERIENCE
+# A DIGITAL MOVING MOUNTAIN: A DIGITAL EXPERIENCE

 **Proposal – Based on "A Moving Mountain" by Md Nafisul Hasan Sami**